AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/common_patterns/index.md

 sidebar_position: 7
 ---

-There are many common patterns have been devised by the Aztec core engineering team and the work of the external community as we build Aztec.nr contracts internally (see some of them [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts)).
+There are many common patterns have been devised by the Aztec core engineering team and the work of the external community as we build Aztec.nr contracts internally (see some of them [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts)).

 This doc aims to summarize some of them!